hasura/graphql-engine/community/sample-apps/gatsby-contentful-auth0/README.md

 Replace the `<value>` for `AUTH0_CALLBACK` with the URL for your callback route.
 The default for development is `http://localhost:8000/callback`.

 ## Contentful
 Contentful remote schema is added as part of the migration.
-Configure the environment variable `CONTENTFUL_API_KEY` in Hasura GraphQL Engine server for the types to get merged.
+Configure the environment variables in Hasura GraphQL Engine server for the types to get merged.

+- `CONTENTFUL_API_KEY`
+- `CONTENTFUL_API_ENDPOINT` which is of the format https://graphql.contentful.com/content/v1/spaces/<space-id>

 ## Migrations